-In terms of hindering immune defence, acidosis, low pH has been proven to inhibit the function of immune cells, such as macrophages, causing the release of inflammatory cytokines, which cause inflammation.
-Acidosis can equally decrease the action of lymphocytes, a debilitating process that eliminates pathogens, depleting the immune response.
+In terms of hindering immune defense, acidosis or low pH has been proven to inhibit the function of immune cells, such as macrophages, causing the release of inflammatory cytokines, which cause inflammation.
+Acidosis can equally decrease the action of lymphocytes, resulting in a debilitating process that inhibits the elimination of pathogens, depleting the immune response.
 Acidosis also has a destructive effect on bone cells and muscle cells, including the heart.

-Once again I repeat, a good diet and regular physical activity will go a long way toward keeping pH levels exactly where we want them, but if you suspect any of this is going on in your body go and seek advice from a medical professional.
-All of this is eminently treatable and probably won’t get better on its own.
+Once again I repeat, a good diet and regular physical activity will go a long way toward keeping pH levels exactly where they should be, but if you suspect any of this is going and your health may be at risk, go and seek advice from a medical professional.
+All of this is eminently treatable and is unlikely to get better on its own.

 Will food or diet truly affect pH in the body?
-UCSan Diego Health has a really good article on food and pH levels.
-In their article titled: “pHear pHactor: Debunking the Alkaline Diet” the author: Melanie Peters has written a very good review of the legitimacy of the Alkaline diet.
+UC San Diego Health has a really good article on food and pH levels.
+In their article titled: “pHear pHactor: Debunking the Alkaline Diet” the author: Melanie Peters has written a very good review of the legitimacy or effectiveness of the popular Alkaline diet.
 Now before going too much deeper into this please understand I am largely impartial.
-While I have personally witnessed what could only be summed up as a medical miracle with alkaline water, I’m not truly ready to endorse or decry it.
-If it works for you, then great, go for it, as a person-way brighter than I once said: “if it ain’t broke – don’t fix it” and if you’re curious, go ahead and give it a try.
+While I have personally witnessed what could only be described as a medical miracle through strict adherence to alkaline water, I’m not truly ready to endorse or decry it.
+If it works for you, then great, go for it.
+As someone-way brighter than I once said: “if it ain’t broke – don’t fix it” and if you’re curious, go ahead and give it a try.
 Just know, there’s a lot, and I mean a lot of nonsense printed about water, so use your noodle, think it through before you commit.
 And start with what I call a healthy skepticism.

-So as far as food and pH are concerned this is a paraphrase of the article.
-Based on the hotly debated idea that cancers grow in an acidic environment, the impression is that eating a diet that is high in alkaline-based foods will create an internal environment that discourages the development of cancer, and I find it very difficult to be definitive.
+So as far as food and pH are concerned here is a paraphrase in reference to the article.
+Based on the hotly debated idea that cancers grow in an acidic environment, the impression is that eating a diet that is high in alkaline-based foods will create an internal environment that discourages the development of cancer.
+I find it very difficult to consider accurate or even factually definitive.

-Everyone who focuses’ their diet on fresh fruits and vegetables with controlled or carefully measured quantities of healthily cooked lean protein will benefit.
-In lots and lots of ways.
-Remember, the efficiency of your lungs and kidneys control the pH of your blood, with an optimal range between 7.3 and 7.4.
+Everyone who focuses’ their diet on fresh fruits and vegetables with controlled or carefully measured quantities of healthily cooked lean protein will benefit: in lots and lots of ways.
+Remember, the efficiency of your lungs and kidneys control the pH of your blood, between an optimal range 7.3 and 7.4.
 The pH in other parts of the body can and will vary but the blood should remain constant.
 The thinking behind the alkaline diet is that the types of foods we eat, our body, and particularly the kidneys will benefit from wise dietary choices and have an easier job maintaining the ideal pH.

-Eating strictly alkaline foods at face value should create a low acid healthy system but their nutritional deficiencies.
-Likewise a diet focused wholly on acid will result in the depletion of alkaline buffers.
+Eating strictly alkaline foods at face value should create a low acid, basically healthy system but there are inherent nutritional deficiencies.
+Likewise a diet focused wholly on acidic foods will entails nutritional compromise and results in the depletion of alkaline buffers.
 No clear-cut winner: just good nutrition and balance.

 If you look at the alkaline diet you’ll see it focus’s mostly on fruits and vegetables, which is a pattern of eating recommended for preventing cancer.
-But look at bit more closely because these recommendations aren’t solely based PRAL value of the foods but are more concerned with the fact that these foods are rich in vitamins, minerals, phytonutrients and fiber.
-Once again confirming that diet as close to ideal as possible based on consuming a variety of foods, founded on plentiful fresh fruits and vegetables and followed by whole grains, lean proteins, and healthy fats.
+But look at bit more closely because these recommendations aren’t solely based on the PRAL value of foods but are more concerned with the fact that these foods are rich in vitamins, minerals, phytonutrients and fiber.
+Once again confirming that a diet as close to ideal as possible is based on a variety of foods: plenty of fresh fruits and vegetables, whole grains, lean proteins, and healthy fats.
 Although I for one am not a big grains guy I can clearly see the nutritional value of consuming whole grain breads and cereals.

 Anyway does food affect pH in the body?
 If so can it be measured, or has it been measured?
 Exactly how much pH food should one eat?
 Should a person restrict their diet to strictly alkaline foods or water and if they did would they be healthier?
-Ready?
-I have no idea, and equally I have no hard science either way.
+Okay, let me answer that: I have no idea And equally I have no hard science to support and opinion either way.